blocknetdx/blocknet-docs/blocknetDXservice-node.md

  * Start the Blocknet wallet on the SNODE SERVER computer with `-enable-exchange`
     * ex: blocknetdx-qt.exe -enable-exchange
+Right Click on desktop/folder icon of your node blocknetdx-qt.
+Then choose properties.
+Then change "...blocknetdx-       qt.exe" in "...blocknetdx-qt.exe -enable-exchange".
+Save.
+Now it always start with these attributes.
        * When you click the "BlocknetDX" tab on the wallet it should say "Exchange node".
        * In the console type: `dxGetCurrencyList` to show your list of wallets running on your xbridge
     * Ensure your servicenode is activated.